Audacity Tour Guide

 • Envelopes provide a more flexible way to control loudness.
 You will need to select the Envelope Tool or Multi-Tool to use envelopes.
 With envelopes you can graphically control when audio gets louder and quieter.

-Pan and Gain
+Pan and Gain/Volume

 These are the two sliders in the track's Track Control Panel.
-The Gain slider enables you to set the loudness for the track.
+The Gain/Volume slider enables you to set the loudness for the track.
 The Pan slider lets you make the audio louder on the left or the right.
 You can move these sliders to affect the audio as it plays.

 Mute and Solo